 To patch the holes follow the instructions on the packaging.

 One of our friends said he thinks it could be that there are some sharp edges to the part of the tank itself but I’m not sure that is true.
-Remember, I had painted the pool with flex seal before we decided to add the liner because the flex seal was peeling at the edges of the tank.
+Remember, I had painted the pool with flex seal before we decided to add the liner.

 The flex seal is rubbery and coated everything on the bottom of the stock tank, there were no sharp edges.
-And I’m still pretty confident that the flex seal protected the liner.
+And I’m still pretty confident that the flex seal protects the liner.

 I guess we have to be much more careful when our friends’ little kids run in circles inside the pool and also cover it better during the winter to avoid any more tiny holes.